martndj/pyfKdV/README.md

 ### Instructions
  * ./ refer to the root of pyfKdV installation;
  * [something] means optional arguments;
- * \<something\> means you must replace 'something' with what is appropriate to your environment.
+ * \<something\> means you must replace it with what is appropriate to your environment.

  1. On Linux OS Debian/Ubuntu, you can install it running